drwa92/coral_inspection/docs/README.md

 - ✅ Persistent mission memory for long-horizon planning
 - ✅ Event-driven adaptive replanning
 - ✅ Operator-interpretable autonomy layer
-- ✅ Simulation validation using uuv_simulator
+- ✅ Simulation validation using UUV Simulator

 This work does **not** replace low-level navigation or control.
 Instead, it adds a safe, interpretable, high-level reasoning layer on top of conventional ROV autonomy.

 ---

 # 📦 Installation